-The capital reserve was set up to be used to finance the capital programme when it is most advantageous to do so in that the savings made by reducing debt charges for future budgets is maximised.
+The capital reserve was set up to be used to finance part of the capital programme so that savings could be made by reducing debt charges for future revenue budgets.
 This year, £340k has been used to finance the capital programme to reduce future debt charges.